THE TWISTING PROCEDURES

 h) Other side.
 Now do the same with the right leg.
 Lift it, with the heel in the air at about a 30 to 45 degree angle from the bed.
 Point the right toes.
 Ring the doorbell, extending the leg and extending energy through the right big toe.
 Now swing the right leg to the left, across and over the left leg as far as you can comfortably go.
 Your back may pop or crackle.
 Then return the right leg to its previous central position, and drop it back down onto the bed or couch.

 Variant #5.
-Spinal twist in the special position.
+Spinal twist in the special position (also called the Kwan Yin twist.)
 This is not a difficult twist, but it is difficult to get into the right position.
 I will try to describe it:

 a) Lie comfortably on your left side on a bed.
 Extend your left arm behind your back.
 Extend your right arm in front of you and perpendicular to your body.